Home Search Gallery How-To Books Links Workshops About Contact

 The Canon 1Ds Mk III is a full-frame, 21 megapixel, 5 frames per second, 3" LCD, 1/250 sync, $8,000 DSLR.
 5 FPS was a world leader for full-frame speed for three days (until Nikon announced the 9 FPS D3), and the 1Ds Mk III has a huge 57 frame buffer (only 12 raw).
 Heck, that's as fast as my piddly Nikon D200 or the 30D!

 The 1Ds Mk III is the update to the 1Ds Mk II introduced way back in April 2004.
 I've always admired how Canon introduced the 1Ds Mk II at $8,000, and as of the day the 1Ds Mk III was introduced, the Mark II still sells at $7,000.
-That is staying power even film cameras never had.
+That's staying power even film cameras never had.

 What's new since the 2004-era Mk II